keygen-sh/keygen-relay/SPEC.md

 Accepts a `fingerprint`, an arbitrary string identifying the node.

-Returns `200 OK` with a `license_file` and `license_key`.
+Returns `200 OK` with a `license_file` and `license_key` for new nodes.
 If no licenses are available to be claimed, i.e. no licenses exist or all have been claimed, the server will return `410 Gone`.
-If a claim already exists for the node, the claim is extended by `--ttl`.
+If a claim already exists for the node, the claim is extended by `--ttl` and the server will return `204 No Content`.

 ```sh
 while true; do